How to Visit Iceland on a Budget (Solo Travel Tips)

 15. Hitchhike

-Have you hitchhiked on a solo trip before?
+Have you hitchhiked on a trip before?
 If you haven’t, Iceland is probably the best place to do it, as you do not need to be constantly on your guard here.
 Iceland is one of the safest places for women to be in.
 People who give you a lift are extremely polite and will even give you local tips!
 Wait on the side of the road where the car can stop and ask for a lift.
-Hitchhiking is a great way to save money on budget solo trips while also getting to know new people!
+Hitchhiking is a great way to save money on budget trips while also getting to know new people!

 16. Avoid cab rides